tiabottger/tiabottger.github.io/_posts/2026-01-20-Successful-idealized-runs.md

 <img width="300"  alt="image" src="https://github.com/user-attachments/assets/6832ddad-32ab-49a1-a64d-84c1cb9e522e" />

 #### Velocities
 Estuaries are a machine for amplifying tidal currents because they are so shallow, however as tides propogate further into the estuary they will eventually slow to zero due to friction.
 I'd expect velocities to be at a max at some intermediate value?
+Could play around with ROMS coefficient of bed friction value?